laundmo/NorthstarLauncher/README.md

 - `9998` for logs, server only sends

 Squirrel scripts sent to the socket have to start with a line just containing `BOF` and end with a line just containing `EOF`

+The sockets currently bind to any interface, and the ports are currently not configurable.
+They also dont require any authentication, so make sure that they are not port forwarded or otherwise available publically.